ty-elastic/k8s-otel-finance/instruqt/courses/o11y--course--field--100-logs-workflow--main/01-esql/assignment.md

 This is a useful graph, and you can clearly see the advantage of parsing the log line vs. simply searching for specific error codes.
 Here, we can just generally graph by `status_code` and additionally split the data by, say, `request_path`.

-This is a useful graph!
-Let's save it to a Dashboard for future use.
+Let's save this graph to a Dashboard for future use.

 ![1_save.png](../assets/1_save.png)